 - pinch sea salt

-- 1 T coconut flour, sifted (can sub for almond flour)***
+- 1 tablespoon coconut flour sifted (can sub for almond flour)***

-- 1 T sweetener of choice (I used coconut palm sugar)
+- 1 tablespoon sweetener of choice I used coconut palm sugar

 - Dairy free chocolate chips for topping

 - Combine oat bran, salt, 1 cup of dairy free milk and vanilla essence in a saucepan or microwave safe bowl until most of the liquid is absorbed.
 Stir through the flax 'egg' very well and continue cooking for another 1-2 minutes, until oats are fluffy.

 - Stir in the vanilla protein powder, coconut flour, cocoa powder and sweetener of choice until fully combined- Oat bran mixture should be extremely thick.
 Add in the extra 1/4 cup of dairy free milk if needed and ensure it is well mixed.
 Once this is done, refrigerate uncovered.